infernosalex/infernosalex/README.md

 ### Glad to see you here! &nbsp;

-I am a junior software developer .
-I love programming, gaming  and traveling.
+Hi , I'm Alex a programming enthusiast ...
+Now I will tell you something about me:
+As a junior software developer, I am passionate about programming, gaming, and traveling.
+I enjoy creating innovative solutions and constantly improving my skills in this ever-evolving field.
+I thrive in collaborative environments, contribute creative problem-solving ideas, and am eager to learn and grow.

 <img align="right" alt="GIF" src="https://github.com/Gapur/Gapur/blob/master/coding.gif?raw=true" width="408" height="318" />